LamininSolutions/mfsql-connector/source/getting-started/installation-overview/index.rst

       -  C:\Program Files (x86)\Common Files\MFSQLConnector

--  The license files (.lic) is be provided separately.
+-  The license files (.lic) is provided separately.
 The Trial license is valid for 30 days.
-Thereafter new license files must be obtained from /MFSQL@lamininsolutions.com
+Thereafter new license files must be obtained from `support <mailto:MFSQL@lamininsolutions.com>`__

 Download software